Stellantis/stellantis.github.io/webapi/b2b-4-Monitor.md

 This web server need to be configurated to read & process our alerts in order to inform you about what's happening to your vehicles in real time.

 Here is the webhook template specification, it describes the HTTP callback you will receive on your webhook:

+The Endpoint of your webhook must be the same as the one specified in when you created the monitor.

 <div id="swagger-ui"></div>
 <script src="{{ '/assets/js/swagger-ui-bundle.js' | prepend: site.baseurl | prepend: site.url }}"> </script>